training-mode/ruby/intro/04_data_structures/README.md

 puts meals_of_the_day[2]    # Dinner
 ```

 First thing's first.
 You can store objects of all kinds in a container, whether they are Integers, Floats, or Strings.
-To access an individual item in an array, you use the syntax ```array_name[n]``` where n represents the **index** into the array.
-The first item in an array always corresponds to 0 rather than 1 as you might assume.
+To access an individual item in an Array, you use the syntax ```array_name[n]``` where n represents the **index** into the Array.
+The first item in an Array always corresponds to 0 rather than 1 as you might assume.

 ```ruby
 days_of_the_week = [